Looking for things to know before traveling to Greece for the first time? You have come to the right place.

 It’s worth making a note of your country’s embassy information, along with contact information for several key local contacts before traveling to Greece.
 Some contacts to be aware of are detailed below:

 - American Embassy, Athens: +302107212951

 - Emergency Police: 100

 It is perfectly safe to travel to Greece alone, and your solo experience is likely to be a pleasant one.
-In my three years of living here, I’ve travelled all over the country by myself.
+In my 5 years of living here, I’ve travelled all over the country by myself.

 Nobody really cares and the locals will have seen this thousands of times before.
 If you are planning on traveling alone and you hope to meet other travellers, you can download apps like Couchsurfing and Meetup so as to meet people.

-Scams in Greece
+Scams in Greece do happen occasionally

 Menus without prices

 It is not uncommon to be cheated on the prices at touristic restaurants.
 If a taverna does not have prices listed, don’t eat there!
 The waiter will invent a price on the spot.